Cash flow in companies explained

 If a company finds itself in difficult economic waters, the first and foremost task of management is to keep an eye on the cash flow.

-What exactly is the "cash flow" ?
+What exactly is "cash flow"?

 Versino Cash Flow Report

-"Cash Flow" as code number
+"Cash flow" as code number

-Less good: "Cash Loss
+Less good: "Cash Loss"

-How do you calculate the "cash flow"?
+How do you calculate cash flow?

 Also interesting: Or to Cash